 The top 5 advantages of Flutter app development are as follows.

 Feature-rich user interfaces that are fully customizable down to the last pixel.
 The layered architecture produces highly detailed UI components without sacrificing the speed of rendering.
-On top of that, every component can be animated.
+On top of that, Flutter includes modern UI libraries for both Android and iOS, including Material 3 components with adaptive theming and Cupertino widgets with iOS styling.

-Compatibility with older devices guarantees proper rendering and functionality on Android versions starting from 5.1.1 and iOS versions 8 and higher.
+Compatibility with older devices guarantees proper rendering and functionality on Android versions starting from 5.1.1 and iOS versions 12 and higher (as of Flutter 3.29.1).
+For desktop, it covers Windows 10+, macOS 11+, and most Linux distributions using GTK.

-The best Flutter apps include Insight Timer, Stadia, Reflectly, and of course, some Google services, like Google Ads.
+The best Flutter apps now include BMW’s My BMW app, Toyota’s infotainment UI, and of course, some Google services, like Google Ads and Google Pay.

 The aforementioned powerful features of the framework listed above do not necessarily make it the winner of Flutter vs React Native contest.
 As you’ll see, it loses advantage in certain circumstances.